Iyasu II: First marriage and descendants

 ● Wald Saala was Iyasu's first daughter.

 Second marriage and descendants

-Mentewab wished to make an alliance with the "Galla" people (Oromo people) and as such chose a second wife for Iyasu II who was from "Galla land".
-The second wife was a daughter of Amitzo, a member of the Edjaw tribe.
+Mentewab wished to make an alliance with the Oromo people and as such chose a second wife for Iyasu II who was of royal Oromo descent.
+The second wife was a daughter of Amito, a chief of the Edjaw tribe.
 The wife was christened "Bersabeh" and had a son who later succeeded Iyasu II as Iyoas I.